MCUdude/MightyCore/README.md

 # Optiboot flash
-Optiboot is an easy to install bootloader for the Arduino environment.
+Optiboot flash is an easy to install bootloader for the Arduino environment.

 All hex files in this repository are build with `avr-gcc 5.4.0-atmel3.6.1-arduino2`on MacOS.
 This toolchain version ships with Arduino AVR boards version 1.6.206, which can be found in the Arduino boards manager menu.